Wildlife group offers $10,000 reward for prosecution of wolf poachers

 Circuit Court Judge Bennett J. Brantmeier also said the agency must hold a hunt immediately any time federal protections are lifted during the statutory hunting season, which runs from November through February.

-A 2011 state law requires the DNR to hold an annual wolf hunt between November and February when wolves are not subject to federal protections.
+A 2011 state law requires the state Department of Natural Resources DNR to hold an annual wolf hunt between November and February when wolves are not subject to federal protections.

 The law also allows people to shoot wolves in the act of “killing, wounding or biting a domestic animal” on private property.
 Such killings must be reported to the DNR and the wolf carcass turned over.